 - Location: We are located in center city Philadelphia and in the heart of the downtown area.
 It is a safe area in which to live, work, and play.
 For the sports fan, we have a number of major professional sports teams (the Eagles, Phillies, Sixers, and Flyers, to name a few).
 Philadelphia is home to the Wachovia Center which hosts a number of concerts and other entertainment events.
 Our city is also home the Kimmel Center for the Performing Arts and the Academy of Music where one can see live theatrical performances.
 Lastly, we are within two hours of New York City, Baltimore, Washington DC, and the New Jersey shore communities.
 Visit the site www.gophila.com to explore what Philadelphia has to offer to you.

-As for me, I received my medical degree from the Rutgers University – New Jersey Medical School in 2000 and did my EM residency at Thomas Jefferson University Hospital from 2000 to 2003.
+As for me, I received my medical degree from the Rutgers University – New Jersey Medical College in 2000 and did my EM residency at Thomas Jefferson University Hospital from 2000 to 2003.
 I practiced clinical emergency medicine at Methodist Hospital our community affiliate after completing residency.
 While at Methodist, I worked closely with residents and developed a passion for teaching emergency medicine.
 This passion led me to become greatly involved in simulation and graduate medical education.
 This afforded me the opportunity to serve as assistant program director 2006 to 2007, associate program director 2009 to 2010, and currently as program director.
 Over the years, I witnessed our program remain both transformational and innovative.
 My role as the program director is to continue to encourage academic achievement in emergency medicine, instruct our residents in state of the art emergency care, foster intellectual growth, and provide an exciting and interactive learning environment.

 I invite you to explore our web site to learn about who we are.